elmar8287/elmar8287/README.md

 Here is an interesting fact: I'm in the top 1% [GitHub commits in Azerbaijan](https://committers.top/azerbaijan) 😎
 ## Github Stats :
 <!-- ![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=elmar8287)
 ###  I am currently enrolled at [MLH Fellowship](https://fellowship.mlh.io/) as a Software Engineer track experience what it's like to collaborate in a  group on a real project from one of MLH's corporate or government partners.
-Major League Hacking (MLH) is the official student hackathon league, which teaches computer science skills to more than 65,000 students around the world.<br>
+Major League Hacking (MLH) is the official student hackathon league, which teaches computer science skills to more than 65,000 students worldwide.<br>

   -->
 <p><img src="https://github-readme-streak-stats.herokuapp.com/?user=elmar8287&theme=vue-dark" alt="Elmar" /></p>